your0mind/LoadImpactApp/README.md

 # LoadImpactApp
-More quick and convenient extraction of LoadImpact's test results.
+More quick and convenient extraction of LoadImpact's test results

 # Installation